 What is a Learning Management System?

-Advantages of Learning Management Systems for Professional Learning
+Advantages of LMS for Professional Learning